wilsonmar/mac-setup/README.md

 1. Click on "Macintosh HD" to display the top "root" level folders defined by Apple, referenceable with a "/" slash character:

-   * <tt>/Applications</tt> contain apps that can be opened by any user and also<br /><tt>/Applications/Utilities</tt> containing what Apple provides, such as the Terminal app.
+   * <tt>/Applications</tt> contain apps that can be opened by any user and also<br /><tt>/Applications/Utilities</tt> containing what Apple provides, such as the Terminal app, Disk Utility, etc.
-   * <tt>/Library</tt> contains data for each application
+   * <tt>/Library</tt> contains folders used by the operating system
-   * <tt>/System</tt>
+   * <tt>/System</tt> contains folders restricted from view
    * <tt>/Users</tt> contains a folder for <strong>each user account</strong> created.

-1. Click on "Users", then your user name (such as "johndoe") to display the $HOME level folders Apple creates for each new user.
-Examples:

-   * <tt>/Users/johndoe/</tt> contains apps that can only be used by a user hypothetically named "johndoe".
-An Application folder is automatically created for each user account.
+   ### Hidden Files

+1. Press <strong>shift + command + .</strong> (period key) to display <strong>hidden</strong> files and folders named with a "." character.
+You should now see additional folders such as:

+   * <tt>/bin</tt> contains macOS alias, awk, base64, nohup, make, man, perl, pbcopy, sudo, xattr, zip, etc.
+   * <tt>/etc</tt>
+   * <tt>/opt</tt> contains user-installed optimization utilities
+   * <tt>/sbin</tt> contains macOS utilities fsck, mount, etc.
+   * <tt>/tmp</tt>
+   * <tt>/usr</tt> and its subfolders contain folders and files controlled by the user, so does not require sudo to access
+   * <tt>/usr/sbin</tt> contains macOS chown, cron, disktutil, expect, fdisk, mkfile, softwareupdate, sysctl, etc.
+   * <tt>/var</tt>

+   * <tt>usr/local/bin</tt> contains pgms installed using brew, so should be first to override libraries
+   * <tt>opt/homebrew</tt> is added in front of /usr/local/bin by brew on Apple M1/2 machines.

+   Additionally, many 3rd-party CLI modules (such as Git) install create a hidden folder such as ".git" to store application data related to the user.

    <a name="UserHomeFolders"></a>

    ### User Home Folders

+   To find programs with the above folders, programs intuitively know to look within the <tt>$PATH</tt> system variable.
+That is defined within the <tt>.bash_profile</tt> file in each user's <tt>$HOME</tt> folder.

+1. View

+   <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/main/.bash_profile">https://github.com/wilsonmar/mac-setup/blob/main/.bash_profile</a>

+1. Notice in the file the base <tt>$PATH</tt> variable:

+   <tt>PATH=/usr/local/bin:/usr/bin:/usr/sbin:/bin:/sbin:/usr/local/sbin:/opt/local/bin:/opt/local/sbin</tt>

+1. Click on "Users", then your user name (such as "johndoe") to display the <tt>$HOME</tt> level folders Apple creates for each new user.
+Examples:

+   <tt>/Users/johndoe/</tt> contains apps that can only be used by a user hypothetically named "johndoe".
+A Application folder is one of several automatically created for each user account.

 1. Drag your user name folder (such as "johndoe") and drop it at the top of the left Side Bar.